attila-lendvai/gpg-keygen/README.md

 This script generates (with defaults in parens):

-* a master signing key (RSA 8192 bit, never expires)
+* a master signing key (RSA 8192 bit, no expiration date marked)
 * a subkey for signing (RSA 4096 bit, 3 years)
 * a subkey for encryption (RSA 2048 bit, 3 years)
 * export the secret part of the master signing key into the file <code>secret-master-key.gpg</code>